You can install via npm:

 include any form inputs from your message.

-ValueGenerated using TypeDoc
+message ValueGenerated using TypeDoc